susbo/trans-bsseq/README.md

 ## Getting Started

 These instructions will describe how to analyse transcriptomic BS-seq data.
-You will need access to a computer cluster or similar to run some of the following steps.
+You will need access to a high-performance computer cluster or similar to run some of the following steps.

 ### Prerequisites

 This pipeline uses many external tools and will only run on a UNIX-like environment.
+It has been tested on Debian 8.

-Required software:
+Required external software:

 * Awk (v4.0.1)
 * Bismark (v0.14.4)